-May 2016 through April 2023 Burro Canyon Formation water quality results are all below the OU III groundwater remediation goals, with the exception of arsenic (358 μ g/L in October 2021) and manganese (891 μ g/L in October 2021) in monitoring well 31NE93-205.
+The Burro Canyon Formation water quality results from October 2021 to April 2024 are all below the OU III groundwater remediation goals, with the exception of arsenic (358 μ g/L in October 2021) and manganese (891 μ g/L in October 2021) in monitoring well 31NE93-205.
 The 2021 measured arsenic and manganese concentrations are consistent with historical concentrations.

 Uranium concentrations in the portion of Montezuma Creek within the former mill site remain below the surface water remediation goal and have decreasing trends.
 Downstream of the groundwater plume, where the plume has discharged to Montezuma Creek, uranium concentrations in the creek exceeded the surface water remediation goal during the performance period and have stable trends.
-Nonroutine surface water samples collected more than 5 miles downstream of the creek monitoring network (beyond steep canyon terrain that limits access to the creek) were collected in October 2022.
-The nonroutine creek sampling results were all less than the surface water remediation goal for uranium.
 Other than uranium, surface water COCs include arsenic, selenium, and nitrate.
 Concentrations of these other surface water COCs were below remediation goals in Montezuma Creek.

 Six of the seven seep locations within OU III have declining or stable uranium concentration trends.
 An increasing uranium concentration trend was identified at Seep 6.
 The source of the Seep 6 uranium is believed to be tailings-contaminated soil used in a municipal water utility corridor that contains sanitary sewer and secondary water lines.
-Arsenic, nitrate, and selenium concentrations exceeded remediation goals at Seep 3 and Seep 6.
-One of the seven seeps was dry during the sampling events completed during this performance period.
+Selenium concentrations exceeded remediation goals at Seep 3 and Seep 6, and nitrate concentrations exceeded remediation goals at Seep 3.
+Arsenic concentrations did not exceed remediation goals at any of the seep locations.
+Three of the seven seeps were dry during the sampling events completed during this performance period.